 Choosing a Sleeping Bag – Complete Guide to Temperature, Materials & Seasons

-Think about how you will use the sleeping bag:
+Think about how you will use the sleeping bag :

 Hiking in the mountains? → light & compressible.

-Winter tours? → warm and strong insulation.
+Winter trips? → warm and strong insulation.

-The lowest temperature at which a standardized man (25 years, 70 kg, 173 cm) can sleep comfortably in a curled-up position.
+The lowest temperature at which a standardized man (25 years old, 70 kg, 173 cm) can sleep comfortably in a curled up position.

 A sleeping bag does not create heat – it retains the heat you produce.
 How warm you feel in the bag therefore depends on several factors: